Tariqyahya123/EksWithTerraform/README.md

 Execute the following kubectl command to get the dns name of the ingress loadbalancer.

+Give it a few seconds after Step 11 was executed.

 ```bash
 kubectl get ingress wordpress-ingress -o jsonpath='{.status.loadBalancer.ingress[0].hostname}' && echo